Akihiko Tanaka: Early life and academic career

-In 1994, Tanaka received the Ushiba Fellowship and spent a year at St. Anthony College, Oxford, where he dedicated most of his time to the manuscript of a book speculating on the direction of the contemporary world system, Atarashii chūsei: 21-seiki no sekai shisutemu (Tokyo: Nikkei Keizai Shimbun Shuppansha, 1996), and translated as The New Middle Ages: The World System in the 21st Century (Tokyo: The International House of Japan, 2002).
+In 1994, Tanaka received the Ushiba Fellowship and spent a year at St. Antony College, Oxford, where he dedicated most of his time to the manuscript of a book speculating on the direction of the contemporary world system, Atarashii chūsei: 21-seiki no sekai shisutemu (Tokyo: Nikkei Keizai Shimbun Shuppansha, 1996), and translated as The New Middle Ages: The World System in the 21st Century (Tokyo: The International House of Japan, 2002).
 In the book, he draws on Hedley Bull’s new medievalism and Robert Keohane’s and Joseph Nye’s complex interdependence, and classifies the world order into three spheres (new medieval, modernization, and chaotic; he later changed their names to the liberal, realist, and fragile, respectively).
 Tanaka argues that while every part of the world system moves toward the first sphere of “new medievalism”, all three spheres will characterize the world system for the foreseeable future.

-Among Tanaka's other publications are numerous books and articles on world politics and security issues in Japanese and English, including Ni-Chū kankei 1945-1990 [Japan-China Relations 1945-2000] (Tokyo: Universeity of Tokyo Press, 1991); Anzen hoshō: Sengo 50-nen no mosaku [Security: Searching 50 Years after the War] (Tokyo: Yomiuri Shimbunsha, 1997); Ajia no naka no Nihon (Tokyo: NTT Shuppan, 2007), and translated as Japan in Asia: Post-Cold-War Diplomacy (Tokyo: Japan Publishing Industry Foundation for Culture, 2017); An East Asian Community and the United States co-edited with Ralph A. Cossa (Washington, D.C.: Center for Strategic and International Studies, 2007), and "The Yasukuni Issue and Japan's International Relations" in East Asia’s Haunted Present: Historical Memories and the Resurgence of Nationalism, edited by Hasegawa Tsuyoshi and Togo Katsuhiko (Westport, CT: Praeger, 2008).
+Among Tanaka's other publications are numerous books and articles on world politics and security issues in Japanese and English, including Ni-Chū kankei 1945-1990 [Japan-China Relations 1945-2000] (Tokyo: University of Tokyo Press, 1991); Anzen hoshō: Sengo 50-nen no mosaku [Security: Searching 50 Years after the War] (Tokyo: Yomiuri Shimbunsha, 1997); Ajia no naka no Nihon (Tokyo: NTT Shuppan, 2007), and translated as Japan in Asia: Post-Cold-War Diplomacy (Tokyo: Japan Publishing Industry Foundation for Culture, 2017); An East Asian Community and the United States co-edited with Ralph A. Cossa (Washington, D.C.: Center for Strategic and International Studies, 2007), and "The Yasukuni Issue and Japan's International Relations" in East Asia’s Haunted Present: Historical Memories and the Resurgence of Nationalism, edited by Hasegawa Tsuyoshi and Togo Katsuhiko (Westport, CT: Praeger, 2008).

-Since 1994, Tanaka has been developing the database “The World and Japan”, which stores nearly 10,000 historical documents dealing with Japan's domestic and international politics in the 20th and 21st centuries.
+Since 1994, Tanaka has been developing the database “The World and Japan”, which stores over 12,000 historical documents dealing with Japan's domestic and international politics in the 19th, 20th, and 21st centuries.
 The database's website registers about 150,000 hits per month.